jsdoc2md/dmd/README.md

 ***preview release, not much documentation.. new version and docs coming soon***

 #dmd
+dmd (document with markdown) is a collection of handlebars templates for generating markdown documentation from jsdoc-parse input data.
+It is the default template set used by jsdoc-to-markdown.

-dmd (Document with Markdown) exposes a Transform stream class which, when fed [jsdoc-parse](https://github.com/75lb/jsdoc-parse) data, outputs documentation in markdown format.
+dmd  exposes a Transform stream class which, when fed [jsdoc-parse](https://github.com/75lb/jsdoc-parse) data, outputs documentation in markdown format.
 The data at input is fed into the main template and rendered by handlebars.

 ##Customise
 No doubt there is something about the default template you don't like, there normally is.
 Use these block helpers to do it yourself.